On the linearity of lattices in affine buildings and ergodicity of the singular Cartan flow: Introduction

-The contribution of Alex Furman for the developments of the methods we use in this paper is indispensable.
-We thank him for this and for many hours of discussions.
+The contribution of Alex Furman to the developments of the methods we use in this paper is indispensable.
+We thank him for many hours of discussions.
+We are also grateful to both referees for their comments on an earlier version of the manuscript.
 UB acknowledges the support of ERC grant \#306706.
 PEC ackowledges the support of F.R.S.-FNRS and of ERC grant \#278469.
-J.L. is supported in part by ANR grant ANR-14-CE25-0004 GAMME.
+JL is supported in part by ANR grant ANR-14-CE25-0004 GAMME and ANR-16-CE40-0022-01 AGIRA.